Git Branches

 git branch signup_web

-What happens when we do that is that Git creates a branch label that points to the current commit, with the name signup_web
+What happens when we do that is that Git creates a branch label that points to the current commit, with the name signup_web.

-marks which branch we've got selected: the branch on which new commits will be made.
+Note that the latest commit here has two branch labels: master and signup_web.
+The * marks which branch we've got selected: the branch on which new commits will be made.

-.
+There's actually a third label on the current commit called HEAD.
 This label is always on the commit you're on at any given point in time.
 That's because in Git we can jump to another commit, so this is how Git keeps track of where we are right now.
 More on that later on!

-Remember that each commit remembers the parent commit, so if we were to create a new commit in the signup_web
+Remember that each commit remembers the parent commit, so if we were to create a new commit in the signup_web branch, it would look like this:

-would not (and still be onC4
+masterwould getC5; andsignup_webwould not (and still be onC4).

 As shown here: